Timeline of crimes involving the Order of Nine Angles: Finland

 On December 4, 2021, the Finnish police arrested a five-man cell in Kankaanpää on suspicion of planning a terror attack and confiscated numerous firearms, including assault rifles, and forty kilos of explosives and hundreds of litres of explosive precursors.
 According to the Finnish media, the men adhered to the ideology of Atomwaffen, James Mason and ONA Satanism.
 The men are suspected of having planned to blow up a refugee centre in Niinisalo for which they had acquired explosives, and the men are suspected of homophobic assaults and arson of another refugee center.
 In July 2023 the Finnish police arrested five men in Lahti who possessed assault rifles and adhered to accelerationism and Siege and planned to ignite a race war by attacking the infrastructure, electric grid and railroads.
-The men discussed forming a new Atomwaffen cell, and discussed assassinating Prime minister Sanna Marin.
+The men discussed forming a new Atomwaffen cell, and discussed assassinating the prime minister, Sanna Marin.
 It was reported the men had at least planned training in Russia, and had met with Janus Putkonen who has been involved in recruiting Finns for the war in eastern Ukraine.
 Later multiple sources confirmed the men had acquired training for the use of firearms and explosives from the Russian Imperial Movement.
 Additionally the group committed burglaries against left-wing targets.
 According to Finnish National Bureau of Investigation, both Finnish terrorist groups were connected to Order of Nine Angles and leaders of both groups adhered to the faith and possessed the same ONA books and one had even tattooed himself with ONA symbols.
 On October 31, 2023, the men from Lahti were convicted of terrorism offenses.
 A 29-year-old Viljam Nyman was sentenced to 3 years and 4 months.
 A man born in 2001 was sentenced to 7 months of probation and another man born in 1996 was sentenced to 1 year and 9 months.
 The fourth man was sentenced to 1 year and 2 months in jail.
 The Finnish Police also surveyed an ONA adherent and associate of Nyman who was suspected of planning a ritual murder and was subsequently arrested.
 The man is also suspected of a string of letter bombs sent to Social Democrat, Green and Left party offices.